derivexyz/v1-core/docs/contracts/optionmarket.md

 Initialize the contract.

-### Function `createOptionBoard(uint256 expiry, uint256 baseIV, uint256[] strikePrices, uint256[] skews, bool frozen) → uint256 external`
+### Function `createOptionBoard(uint256 expiry, uint256 baseIV, uint256[] strikePrices, uint256[] skews, bool frozen) → uint256 boardId external`

-Creates a new OptionBoard which contains Strikes.
+Creates a new OptionBoard with defined strikePrices and initial skews.

 #### Parameters:

 - `expiry`: The timestamp when the board expires.

-- `baseIV`: The initial value for implied volatility.
+- `baseIV`: The initial value for baseIv (baseIv * skew = strike volatility).

 - `strikePrices`: The array of strikePrices offered for this expiry.

-- `skews`: The array of skews for each strikePrice.
+- `skews`: The array of initial skews for each strikePrice.

 - `frozen`: Whether the board is frozen or not at creation.

 ### Function `setBoardFrozen(uint256 boardId, bool frozen) external`

-Sets the frozen state of an OptionBoard.
+Sets the frozen state of an OptionBoard, preventing or allowing all trading on board.

 #### Parameters: